AgorastisMesaio/docker-img-guacd/README.md

 ## Sample `docker-compose.yml`

-This is an example where I'm running PostgreSQL in a Docker container.
+This is an example where I'm running Guacd in a Docker container.

 ```yaml
 ### Docker Compose example